-In December 2005, Scotland’s Futures Forum commissioned a Project Board in December 2005 to take a futures look at the issues surrounding ageing and, specifically, to stimulate public debate on the positive aspects of Scotland having an ageing population.
+In December 2005, Scotland’s Futures Forum commissioned a Project Board to take a futures look at the issues surrounding ageing and, specifically, to stimulate public debate on the positive aspects of Scotland having an ageing population.

 These questions might usefully be considered if we are indeed to realise a positive society for our elderly citizens.

 As a think piece, the report also sketches three scenarios of what the future might look like if these questions can be answered positively.